Direct Bias-Correction Term Estimation for Average Treatment Effect Estimation: Bias-correction term estimation via Bregman divergence minimization

-Thus, surprisingly, we demonstrate that the least squares estimate for the unknown true bias-correction term $h_0$ can be defined by an objective function that does not explicitly include $h_0$ (or the unknown $r_0$) itself.
+Thus, surprisingly, we demonstrate that the least squares estimate for the unknown true bias-correction term $h_0$ can be defined by an objective function that does not explicitly include $h_0$ itself.
 As discussed in the following subsection, this objective function can be easily approximated using observations.